 This course presents the anatomy of neuro-muscular-skeletal systems in more detail.
 Emphasis is placed upon normal motion and movement patterns, especially as they apply to physical rehabilitation.
-(Corequisites: PTA 1010, 1100/1101) F 3 hours lecture / 2 hours laboratory
+(Corequisites: PTA 1010, 1100/1101) F

 PTA 1100/1101 Modalities 4 credits